 Revenue recognition from emoticons also involves certain management judgments.
-We estimate the emoticons' estimated economic life based on the historical data for the period from the first launch in 2013 to March 31, 2014, which period was generally longer than 180 days.
-We performed the analysis to estimate the usage life of the emoticons based on the historical attrition pattern of the usage frequency per day from the launching date to March 31, 2014, weighted by the sales amount from each selected emoticon sample during such period.
+We performed the analysis to estimate the usage life of the emoticons based on the historical attrition pattern of the usage frequency per day from the launching date to December 31, 2015, weighted by the sales amount from each selected emoticon sample during such period.
 We reassess the estimated life periodically.
 Any adjustments arising from changes in the estimate would be applied prospectively to all existing emoticons which are not fully amortized on the basis that such changes are caused by new information indicating a change in the frequency of usage pattern.